Adnan-Alshammary/XSPL/README.md

 ### scan:
-scan command is used to perform search for file in disck or process in memory.
+scan command is used to perform search for file in disk or process in memory.

 syntax:
 `scan  {"hex regex"}  "string regex"`